simondlevy/MulticopterSim/README.md

 2. Make sure that the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L78"><tt>PythonPath</tt></a> variable is set appropriately in <b>HackflightSimBuild.cs</b>.

-3. Make sure that the appropriate Python dll file file is in your
+3. Make sure that the appropriate Python dll file file (for example, <b>python36.dll</b>) is in your
 <b>C:\Windows\System32</b> folder.
-For example, if you're using Python3.6,
-this will be <b>python36.dll</b>  If it is not, you can copy it to there from the folder you specified in the
+If it is not, you can copy it to there from the folder you specified in the
 <tt>Pythonpath</tt> variable.